pySTEPS/cookiecutter-pysteps-plugin/README.rst

 Credits
 -------

-The cookiecutter-pysteps-plugin template is mostly based on the cookiecutter-pypackage_ template.
+The cookiecutter-pysteps-plugin template was adapted from the cookiecutter-pypackage_ template.

 .. _cookiecutter-pypackage: https://github.com/audreyfeldroy/cookiecutter-pypackage